 Known as the silver to Bitcoin's gold, the party may just be beginning for Litecoin.
-An 85% jump within the last two months has investors keeping a close eye on the digital coin.
+A return of 100% within the last year has investors keeping a close eye on the digital coin.

-The crypto market topped $1 trillion earlier this month.
+The crypto market topped $2 trillion last year.
 Although much of the attention is being drawn to Bitcoin, it's important to assess its silver counterpart, who has an almost perfect correlation coefficient to BTC, Litecoin.
 Many are predicting a positive rise in Litecoin's market prices, keeping an eye out and staying ready for any potential surges this year.

 What Is Litecoin?